- Home

 PY 2023-2024 Year 4 Annual Action Plan

-The Draft 2023-2024 Year 4 Annual Action Plan (AAP) will be available for public review and comment from June 7, 2023 to July 7, 2023.The City Council will hold a public hearing on August 2, 2023 to consider public input and review and adopt the draft PY2023-2024 Year 4 AAP.
+The Draft 2023-2024 Year 4 Annual Action Plan (AAP) is available for public review and comment today, June 7, 2023, through July 7, 2023, and can be viewed below.
+The City Council will hold a public hearing on August 2, 2023, to consider public input and review and adopt the draft PY2023-2024 Year 4 AAP.
 The AAP will be submitted to HUD for approval on August 14, 2023.

 The final approved AAP will be available to view after the Council Hearing on August 2, 2023.